mayurp/zlog/README.md

 - [ ] pointers

 ## TODOs
-* CMake build scripts and CI on github
 * More tests
 * Control log level filtering at runtime
 * Finish support for function entry and exit events to allow for profiling TraceCompass
 * Support optional text based output via fmt library for convenience
-* Submodules for third party dependencies
 * Performance benchmarks and comparison to similar libraries (nanolog, binlog)

 ## Future work